-To cool the air more quickly and intensely when the external temperature is high, you can switch on the recirculated-air mode.
+To cool the air more quickly and intensely when the external temperature is high, you can switch on the recirculated-air mode.◀ rior of the car temporarily.
+The system then recirculates the air currently within the vehicle.

 Recirculated-air mode